frobware/comptime/README.md

-# Parse composite time durations, including support for days
+# comptime: Parse composite time durations, including support for days

-The `comptime` package (composite time) offers functionality for parsing durations, extending the capabilities of the standard library's `time.ParseDuration` function.
-It introduces support for an additional time unit, 'days' (denoted by 'd'), and enables the parsing of composite durations from a single string, such as '1d5m200ms'.
+The `comptime` package (composite time) extends the capabilities of the standard library's `time.ParseDuration` function.
+It introduces support for 'days' and enables parsing of composite durations from a single string, such as '1d5m200ms'.

-Key Features:
+## Key Features

-- Supports the following time units: "d" (days), "h" (hours), "m" (minutes), "s" (seconds), "ms" (milliseconds), and "us" (microseconds).
+- Supports time units: "d" (days), "h" (hours), "m" (minutes), "s" (seconds), "ms" (milliseconds), and "us" (microseconds).
-- Capable of parsing composite durations such as "24d20h31m23s647ms".
+- Parses composite durations like "24d20h31m23s647ms".
 - Ensures parsed durations are non-negative.
-- Custom Range Checking: Allows the caller to define their own range constraints on parsed durations through a BoundsChecker callback.
-  This enables early termination of the parsing process based on user-defined limits.
+- Custom Range Checking: Define range constraints on parsed durations through a BoundsChecker callback, enabling early termination based on user-defined limits.

+## Performance

+`comptime` is designed for efficiency.
+For detailed performance comparisons with the standard library, see [BENCHMARKS.md](./BENCHMARKS.md).

-## Dev Build
+## Development

 ```sh
 $ make
 $ make benchmark
 $ make benchmark-profile
 ```

+For more detailed information and usage examples, please refer to the [package documentation](https://pkg.go.dev/github.com/frobware/comptime).